Nord-100: CPU

 The ND-100 line was machine-instruction compatible with the Nord-10 line, except for some extended instructions, all in supervisor mode, mostly used by the operating system.
 Like most processors of its time, the native bit grouping was octal, despite the 16-bit word length.

 The ND-100 series had a microcoded CPU, with downloadable microcode, and was considered a complex instruction set computer (CISC) processor.

-===ND-100===
+ND-100

-The ND-100 was implemented using medium-scale integration (MSI) logic and bit-slice processors.
+The ND-100 was implemented using medium-scale integration (MSI) logic and bit-slice processors, combining as many as the 16 boards employed in previous generations of Norsk Data computers into what was described as "the world's first high-performance single-board minicomputer".

 The ND-100 was frequently sold together with a memory management unit card, the MMS.
 The combined power use of these boards was 90 watts.
 The boards would usually occupy slots 2 and 3, for the CPU and MMS, respectively.
 Slot 1 was reserved for the Tracer, a hardware debugger system.

 ND-100/CE

 The CE stood for Commercial Extended.
 The processor was upgraded by replacing the microcode PROM.

 It added instruction for decimal arithmetic and conversion, stack instructions, segment-change instructions used by the OS, a block move, test-and-set, and a read-without-cache instruction.